ExVacuum/capital-place-pizza/docs/lore/organizations/capitalplaceapartments.md

 ## Fictional Connections

  It is inconceivable that this apartment complex is not connected to [Capital Place Pizza](cppizza), which seems to have taken the apartments as its namesake.
- It is also likely that the fictional [Emmerson-Schnatter Apartments](esapartments) is connected to it in some way.
+ It is also likely that the fictional [Emerson-Schnatter Apartments](esapartments) is connected to it in some way.

 ## Notable Events